Film Mentoring Program

 Do You Feel A Calling To Share Your Film With The World?

-Over the years, I have received hundreds of requests to read books and scripts, review film production and marketing plans, look at rough cuts of films, etc. Even though time restraints have prevented me from getting involved in these projects, it always excites me to see someone following their passion.
-On the other hand, it also saddens me when I hear about people wasting thousands of dollars and months of effort trying to develop their film projects, when a few words of good advice at the right time could have paved the way for them.
-As I resonated with these feelings, I began wondering what I could do to try to make a difference with a few people and projects to which I could devote my attention and energy.
-Out of that wondering has come this Film Mentoring Program.
+Over the years, Stephen Simon received hundreds of requests to read books and scripts, review film production and marketing plans, look at rough cuts of films, etc. Even though time restraints have prevented him from getting involved in these projects, it always excites Stephen to see someone following their passion.
+On the other hand, it also saddens Stephen when he hears about people wasting thousands of dollars and months of effort trying to develop their film projects, when a few words of good advice at the right time could have paved the way for them.
+As Stephen resonated with these feelings, he began wondering what he could do to try to make a difference with a few people and projects to which he could devote his attention and energy.

-Through these experiences, I have been intimately involved for the last forty years in almost every possible aspect of the film making and distribution process.
+For the last 46 years, Stephen has been intimately involved in almost every possible aspect of the filmmaking and distribution processes.

 What You Bring To Our Relationship: